seamusrobertmurphy/VT0007-deforestation-map/VT0007-deforestation-map.html.md

 # Summary

-The following details a possible workflow approach to Verra's recommended sequence of deforestation risk map development [@verraVT0007UnplannedDeforestation2021; Figure 1] .
-Workflow inputs include a filtered subset of the global training sample data developed by[@stanimirovaGlobalLandCover2023] and the imagery from the Landsat Collection-2 Level-2 Tier-1 processed [rasters](https://www.usgs.gov/landsat-missions/landsat-science-products).
+The following details a possible workflow approach to Verra's recommended sequence of deforestation risk map development @verraVT0007UnplannedDeforestation2021.

+Training data was sourced from a filtered subset of the global training sample data developed by[@stanimirovaGlobalLandCover2023].
+Satellite imagery was sourced from the [Landsat Collection-2 Tier-1 Level-2](https://www.usgs.gov/landsat-missions/landsat-science-products) raster dataset.
+Data acquisition and pre-processing of satellite imagery was implemented in a google colab runtime [here](https://github.com/seamusrobertmurphy/VT0007-deforestation-map/blob/main/VT0007_data_preprocessing.ipynb).

 ![Figure 1: Verra's recommended risk map development sequence (VT0007:6)](VT0007-risk-map-development-sequence.png)

 ## Environment setup

-**Build/restore virtual environment: `Python -> R`**
+**Restore virtual environment**

 To avoid issues with IDE settings, it is recommended to run the following virtual environment functions from an terminal external to RStudio or VScode.
 To update an previously loaded environment, simply run `pip3 install -r requirements.txt` in any terminal from the trunk directory.